-For details on the return values and the input options struct opt, see the descriptions of the individual solver functions in Sections 4.1, 4.2, 4.3, and 4.4.
-For linear equations, the solver and opt arguments for mplinsolve, described in Section 4.1 of the MIPS User's Manual, can be provided in opt.leq_opt.solver and opt.leq_opt.opt, respectively.
+The results are stored in the soln field (see Section 5.5.5) of the MP-Opt-Model object and can be returned in the optional output arguments.
+The input options struct opt, summarized in Tables 5-1 and 5-2, is optional, as are all of its fields.
+For details on the return values see the descriptions of the individual solver functions in Sections 4.1, 4.2, 4.3, and 4.4.
+For linear equations, the solver and opt arguments for mplinsolve, described in Section 4.1 of the MIPS User's Manual, can be provided in the respective fields of opt.leq_opt.